Open enrollment resources for employers

 Your responsibility as an employer

 • Review other insurance products you may offer.
 You may not offer an insurance benefit that is available through PEBA.
-You may offer products not available through PEBA; however, premiums for those products may not be paid pretax through MoneyPlus.
+You may offer products not available through PEBA; however, premiums for those products cannot be paid pretax through MoneyPlus.

 • Complete the ACA requirements for the Standard Administrative Period.

-• Distribute hard copies of federally mandated notices to employees.
+• Distribute hard copies of federally mandated notices to employees by October 1.

 • Provide employees with a link to PEBA’s open enrollment webpage, peba.sc.gov/oe.